Motion made, and Question proposed,

 I want to make mention of the self-employed income support scheme and highlight my concern that those who have accessed the portal thus far have found that their Northern Ireland driving licence is not sufficient to satisfy the ID requirements.
 Nor is an Irish passport, even though many residents of Northern Ireland are perfectly entitled to hold one under the terms of the Good Friday/Belfast agreement.
 I hope that that will be challenged and changed by HMRC in the days to come.

 May I raise my concern about health sector capacity?
 It has been noted that in Northern Ireland there has been a 40% increase in non-covid-19-related deaths compared with this time last year.
 It is important that we have capacity within our health service, but it cannot be at the cost of healthcare in other sectors or for other individuals.
 There are huge strides being made not only to protect our community but to do what is best for it in the light of the pressures we face.
-The resolve needs to continue, and I know that the Government will work with all the devolved Administrations in ensuring we fight the pandemic and that we, as a country, succeed.
+The resolve needs to continue, and I know that the Government will work with all the devolved Administrations in ensuring that we fight the pandemic and that we, as a country, succeed.

 The plan that the Prime Minister set out yesterday shows the difficult choices involved in creating a pathway on which we can continue to suppress the virus while easing some of the restrictions.
 I will focus my remarks in three areas.
 First, I pay tribute to the key workers in North West Norfolk, and particularly those in the NHS and care sector.
 Two weeks ago, I joined staff at the Queen Elizabeth Hospital in King’s Lynn to pay respects to their friend and colleague Chrissie Emerson, who sadly died from coronavirus.
 The dedication that the staff show every day deserves to be recognised with capital investment to modernise this acute hospital as part of the health infrastructure programme.
 I look forward to working with my right hon.
 Friend the Secretary of State on the proposals put forward.
 As well as mortality figures, the QEH publishes data on patients who have recovered and been discharged.
 Such figures could helpfully be published nationally.